darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 > mentioned in the example below.
 The examples are purely for illustrative
 > purposes.**

-Let's consider this Polymarket contract and its description, all prices are of August 11, 2025:
+Let's consider this Polymarket contract and its description; all prices are as of August 11, 2025:

 <style>
 table {